 A significant milestone is the annotation of the 397-Mb genome sequence of the B. glabrata, the third complete molluscan genome available to date after oyster and octopus [20,21].
-Its completion has provided an excellent opportunity to characterize its chemoreceptor repertoire.
-In this study, a total of 19 candidate iGluR and 7 IR genes have been obtained by utilizing the resources from the recently available B. glabrata genome.
+Its completion has provided an excellent opportunity to characterize the chemoreceptor repertoire of Biomphalaria.
+In this study, a total of 19 candidate iGluR and 7 IR genes have been obtained by utilizing the resources from this recently available B. glabrata genome.
 Of these, 14 sequences are predicted to house a 3TM domain with full-length open reading frames (ORF).
-We characterized the phylogenetic clustering and carried out an extensive tissue expression profile for all Biomphalaria IRs that showed a widespread expression of BglaIRs in non-antennal tissues, except for the IR25a are found predominantly expressed in the tentacle and CNS, implying that in this species IRs have a more complex function.
-We also complemented our PCR experiments by analyzing the expression and spatial distribution pattern of IR25a with RNA in situ hybridization.
+We characterized the phylogenetic clustering and carried out an extensive tissue expression profile for all Biomphalaria IRs that showed a widespread expression of BglaIRs in non-antennal tissues, except for the IR25a which are found predominantly expressed in the tentacle and CNS, implying that in this species the IRs have a more complex function.
+We also complemented our PCR experiments by analyzing the expression and spatial distribution pattern of IR25a with RNA by situ hybridization.

 Materials and Methods